0xLcs/UkraineWebGuard/README.md

 python3 wpukrainewebguard.py --domain au --keyword university
 ```

+### Configuration Instructions

+Before running the script, you will need to configure a few things, such as WPScan tokens, your email, and SMTP server settings.
+Follow these steps:

 1. **WPScan Tokens** :
 You must insert one or more valid WPScan API tokens to scan WordPress sites for vulnerabilities.
 These can be obtained by creating an account on the [WPScan website](https://wpscan.com/) .
   - Edit the `TOKENS` list in the script by replacing `'PUT_YOUR_TOKENS_HERE'` with your actual tokens.